Click to select a service type

 - If you’re registered with a GP practice in Leicestershire or Rutland call 01509 561100.

 Find out how to look after your wellbeing during the coronavirus pandemic with our top tips and local sources of support.

 Healthy Together is the name for the 0-19 Healthy Child Programme in Leicester, Leicestershire and Rutland (health visiting and school nursing).
 During the Covid-19 pandemic, the service is running a prioritisation model in line with national guidance for community services.

 Where possible, all contacts are now being offered digitally or over the phone.
 Safeguarding and vulnerable families will continue to be prioritised for face-to-face support, and the newborn visit will also continue.

 Digital support is available, both via LPT’s public health websites (Health for Under 5s, Health for Kids – which now includes a dedicated section for parents/carers – and Health for Teens) and via the secure text service ChatHealth.

-People seeking help should not visit A&E departments or GP surgeries for dental care.
-They will not be seen and will be asked to call their own dental practice or to NHS 111.
+Please do not visit A&E departments or GP surgeries for dental care.
+You will not be seen and will be asked to call your own dental practice or NHS 111.

 Leicestershire Partnership Trust - other services